 Bachelors Degree students wear a black robe with wide, loose sleeve, a mortarboard (square fabric-covered cardboard cap), and a hood.
 The hood will be black with a cherry and white lining (symbolizing Temple’s colors) and a “velvet” trim that symbolizes your major:

-BA in Art or Art History: white
+BA in any major: white

-BS in Art Ed or Arch: yellow
+BS in any major: yellow

 You will also have a tassel that matches that trim.